maxwellpower/mm-loadtest-shell/README.md

 Replace `$(pwd)` with the path to your local configuration directory.

+### License File

+The loadtest requires a valid Mattermost Enterprise License File.

+It is suggested to save this file as `/mmlt/config/license` and point to it in your `deployer.json` file.

 ### Interactive Load Testing Menu

 When you attach to the container, you are greeted with an interactive menu that allows you to manage your load testing deployment.
 Options include: